MarPiSora/Spresense_SDK_lte_at_cmd/README.md

 ---

-## License

-The sketches in this repository are released under [The MIT License](./LICENSE), and libraries used by these sketches are subject to their respective licenses.
-For example, the library of [Arduino Core codes for Spresense reference board](https://github.com/sonydevworld/spresense-arduino-compatible/tree/master/Arduino15/packages/SPRESENSE/hardware/spresense/1.0.0) used for cellular communications is released under the LGPL v2.1 license.

 ## Disclaimers

-The sketches in this repository are examples only and are not guaranteed to work.
+The code in this repository are examples only and are not guaranteed to work.
 No warranty is provided.
-In addition, the content of this sketch is not intended for commercial use.
+In addition, the content of this code example is not intended for commercial use.
 Please use them at your own risk.